makbar-io/IHatePopupAds/README.md

-# IHatePopupAds
- blocks internet ads at your router, removing bandwidth-sucking and privacy-invading ads from your whole network.

 # Pi-hole

 Pi-hole is a network-wide ad blocker that acts as a DNS sinkhole, blocking ads and tracking domains for all devices on your network.